gcowin/gcowin.github.io/_notes/Corda Notes.md

 Paired: initiator and receiver

 check-points
 while waiting for responses from peers (the flows are "asleep").
-State is susnpended and serialized to storage.
+State is suspended and serialized to storage.

 Code never blocks